Efficient characterization of qudit logical gates with gate set tomography using an error-free Virtual-Z-gate model

-We therefore introduce two methods to reduce computational costs for GST.
-First, we choose a measurement basis that can be prepared with gates in the qutrit Clifford group shown in Table~\ref{tab:fiducials}.
-While previous physical proposals for tomography use an over-complete basis with 9 measurements~\cite{ImplementationWalsh-HadamardGate,ControlandTomographyQutrit2010Bianchetti}, our proposal requires only 4.
-In experiment we use standard dispersive measurement that can distinguish 3 different states with a single shot, and determine 2 degrees of freedom of the qutrit density matrix~\footnote{Each measurement obtains the probability of 3 different states, however, because they always sum up to be 1, so each measurement can only remove maximum 2 degrees of freedom}.
-Since a qutrit density matrix has a total of 8 degrees of freedom, we require a minimum of 4 such measurements to implement qutrit state tomography.
+We demonstrate the experimental implementation of the proposed GST method on a superconducting transmon qutrit.
+This study examines the feasibility of assuming that virtual Z gates are ideal (the \textit{Static VZ model}) by comparing the results of processing the same dataset with and without parameterizing the virtual Z gates (the \textit{Full model}).
+The gates of interest are the $X_{01}(\pi/2)$ and $X_{12}(\pi/2)$.
+Additionally, we implement qutrit RB and compare its results with the outcomes of the two GST models.
+The qutrit characterized in this paper is a single superconducting transmon implemented in a 3D-integrated coaxial circuit design \cite{Rahamim2017Double-sided,spring2021high}.
+For the hardware details, please refer to \AppendixName{Appendix \ref{app:hardware_details}} and the previous study \cite{Cao_2024}.

-The second method to reduce the computational cost is directly parameterizing $H$ itself in the gate set, instead of the physical gates from which we synthesise it.
-The brute-force approach would parameterize $Y_{01}(m)$ and replace $H$ with a sequence of 5 gates (see Equation \ref{eq:hadamard_decompose}). $H$ frequently occurs during the fiducial synthesis; directly parameterizing the $H$ shortens the gate sequence and reduces the required computation cost.
+In this study, we choose a maximum sequence length of 512 germs, and we sample each sequence 500 times.
+The fiducials chosen for this experiment can be found in \AppendixName{Table \ref{tab:fiducials}}.
+We show that while previous physical proposals for tomography use an over-complete basis with 9 measurement values~\cite{ImplementationWalsh-HadamardGate,ControlandTomographyQutrit2010Bianchetti}, our proposal requires only 4 measurement values \footnote{In the experiment, we use standard dispersive measurement that can distinguish 3 different states with a single shot, determining 2 degrees of freedom of the qutrit density matrix.
+Each measurement obtains the probability of 3 different states; however, because they always sum up to 1, each measurement can only remove a maximum of 2 degrees of freedom.
+Since a qutrit density matrix has a total of 8 degrees of freedom, we require a minimum of 4 such measurements to implement qutrit state tomography.}.
+The collected data is processed by the PyGSTi software with our model.
+Overall, the Static VZ model finishes in 56.2\% of the time it takes the fully parameterized model to complete \footnote{We distribute the workload onto 20 Intel Xeon Platinum 8268 CPU cores running at 2.90GHz for both models.
+The fully parameterized model takes 138.5 seconds to estimate the model and 497.7 seconds to compute the Hessian for error bar estimation.
+The Static VZ model takes 116.1 seconds to estimate the model and 241.6 seconds to compute the Hessian.}.
+We expect a further increased speedup with our method as system sizes increase, because the number of parameters increases at a much slower rate with respect to the size of the system compared to the traditional GST approach.